The Legends Of Variety: Shinhwa-Ha-Ha-Ha!

 While most of the episodes of the “secret lessons” series featured pretty amazing teachers, this episode’s “teacher” was quickly overshadowed by the skills of Andy himself.
 In fact, the teacher was so easygoing and so quick to concede to Andy, that the members were wondering if it wasn’t actually a hidden camera prank.
 And having lived alone while in university, I can tell you, some of the hacks were pretty awesome, including using a foil-wrapped iron to cook meat and fashioning a mobile phone hands-free carrier out of clothes hangers.

 11. Weekly Idol

 Shinhwa has only been on “Weekly Idol” once as a full group in 2017, and we need to rectify this, stat!
-Hopefully, the powers that be will bring them on again this year during their promotional period, because they were. a. blast!
-They caused a ruckus from beginning to end – forgetting their own songs, leaving skid marks on the floor, confidently declaring they would do 4x-speed dance (then quickly retracted the statement), and just being, well, Shinhwa!
+Hopefully, the powers that be will bring them on again this year during their promotional period, because they were a blast!
+They caused a ruckus from beginning to end – forgetting their own songs, leaving skid marks on the floor, confidently declaring they would do 4x-speed dance (then quickly retracting the statement,) and just being, well, Shinhwa!

 They were promoting “Touch.”
 Get it?
 Touch?

 12. Healing Camp

 First aired in 2015, this episode of “Healing Camp” started off with a homage to “Love Letter,” a variety show that basically revolved around Shinhwa upon its conception.
 Dances were danced, roses and gifts were given, and in the end, a couple was born!
 And there was only one couple, because Sung Yuri was the only female on the cast.
 We heard stories both heart-warming and outrageously silly, and at one point, Jun Jin even randomly took out gonggi stones (a Korean children’s game played with pebbles) and they all sat on the floor playing, oblivious to what else was happening.